joaolrpaulo/WorldEdit/documentation/README.md

 ## Physical View

-This diagram represent where the artifacts go after being succesfully compiled and archived.
+This diagram represent where the artifacts go after being successfully compiled and archived.
 After artifacts are ready, they are uploaded to multiples websites or communities, and then users can download them, and upload the correct version to their own server or client.

 ![Physical View](img/World Edit Deploy.png)